Apple's 2020 was all about what's under the hood

 The two have been trading blows ever since, including in initial court hearings, where the presiding judge has encouraged both companies to settle their differences on their own.

-Apple's said it would welcome Fortnite back into the app store if it removed the offending payments system.
+Apple said it would welcome Fortnite back into the app store if it removes the offending payments system.
 Epic says it shouldn't have to follow rules it believes are illegal.

 The lawsuit is slated to begin next year.